 UNT is a member of the National Student Exchange, a consortium of about 200 colleges and universities in the United States and Canada that provides opportunities for students to study at participating member institutions while remaining enrolled at their home university.

 - Or the country?

-The Center for Global Learning and Experience, located in Sycamore Hall, Room 286, will help you go experience the world.
+Study Abroad, located in Sage Hall, Room 236, will help you go experience the world.